Français

 Results

-An analytical assessment using the ADAPTive framework tuned to the Canadian spring, Canadian autumn and the Spanish Div.
-3NO surveys were used.
-Natural mortality was assumed to be 0.2 except from 1989 to 1996 where it was set at 0.53.
+An analytical assessment using the ADAPTive framework tuned to the Canadian 3LNO spring, Canadian 3LNO autumn and the EU-Spain Div.
+3NO survey.

 Recruitment